 Thomas Brockman was the mob leader.
 He led 1,000 men to advanced against the saints left in Nauvoo.
 There were only 150 men from the Saints that were able to try to defend their families.
 This little band of 150 men were able to defend themselves for one week of the advancing mob, that’s pretty good considering what they were facing.
 They had little to no guns and ammunition, because most had left with the other saints.
 These men did their best to protect their family and their city from the mob take over.
 In the end they were largely outnumbered and the sick and poor families of Nauvoo were driven out of the city by the vicious mob.

 During the Battle of Nauvoo, three members of the Church died and many on both sides were wounded.
 On Sept.
-16, 1846 a church leader by the name of Daniel Wells concluded that this, small band of men, could not hold the city.
+16, 1846 a church leader by the name of Daniel Wells concluded that this, "small band of men", could not hold the city.
 They retreated to spare more lives from being taken.
 A treaty was signed where the city was turned over to the mob men, and the members of the Church were required to leave Nauvoo.
-Like the treaty that was signed before for peace, the treaty did not mean much to the movers and even with with the treaty signed the men of the mob did not leave the members of the Church alone to gather their belongings and leave.
+Like the treaty that was signed before for peace, the treaty did not mean much to the mob and even with with the treaty signed the men of the mob did not leave the members of the Church alone to gather their belongings and leave.

 The mob continued to harassed the men and women preparing to leave with their families.
 They would ransack their houses, the mob men would go through their wagons as they were trying to leave town, they went to the temple, up to the tower and rang the bell, yelling at the remaining members still in Nauvoo.
-Some people were even pushed out of their beautiful city by gunpoint.
+Some people were even pushed out of their city by gunpoint.

 One of the members that was pushed out by mob violence is the heroic Mary Fielding Smith.
 The recently widowed Mary Fielding Smith had to gather her family and belongings and move on, ready or not.
 Mary was with the group of Saints there to witness “the miracle of the quail”.